Akdeniz, Mersin: Location

-Population

-According to 2020 figures the population of Akdeniz was 259,381.
-(131,889 male and 127,492 female citizens.)
-Approximately 25% of Mersin citizens live in Akdeniz.

 Business

 Most of government offices as well as the seats of Mersin governor and the mayor of Greater Mersin are in Akdeniz.
 Akdeniz also hosts most of the business quarters of the city.
 Mersin railway station, harbor, free port and maritime authority, as well as, shipping and customs agencies are in Akdeniz.
 The port of Mersin is the biggest in Turkey.
 It is especially used for export.
 In the port area there is a 100,000 tonnes grain silo and a fertiliser factory.
 East of Akdeniz is industrial region, with a petroleum refinery and factories of glass, cement, ferrochrome and soda.